 4 Simple Steps in the Denture Process

 Dental Tech are renowned for making bespoke high-quality dentures that fit you really well, function properly and look natural.
-We have been doing this for almost 50 years and not only make dentures for our own clinicians but we make dentures for dentists and dental practices around Ireland also.
-You could say during that time we have learned a thing or two about making the denture process as efficient and convenient as possible for you, our patients…
+We have been doing this for almost 50 years and not only make dentures for our own clinicians.
+We also make dentures for dentists and dental practices around Ireland too.
+You could say during that time we have learned a thing or two about making dentures.
+This helps us to make the denture process as efficient and convenient as possible for you, our patients…

-It may be a while since you had dentures made or you might be new to dentures and are unsure of the process and what to expect throughout the denture process, here is a brief explanation of how things work:
+It may be a while since you had dentures made or you might be new to dentures and are unsure of the process.
+Here is a brief explanation of how things work:

-Well fitting, comfortable Dentures require 4 key steps and a few visits to our clinic to complete successfully, and to ensure the best possible fit.
+Well fitting, comfortable Dentures require 4 key steps and a few visits to our clinic to complete successfully.

-While we have been known to perform miracles and replace a lost denture in the same day, we would advise taking your time during the process as this is such a personal experience and quality and fit is paramount.
+While we have been known to perform miracles and replace a lost denture in the same day.
+We would advise taking your time during the process, as it’s such a personal experience and fit is paramount.
 A typical partial or full denture takes about 4 – 8 days for the full process to be complete.

 Step 1 – First Appointment

-- We will take a look at the health of your gums and any remaining teeth to assess your suitability for dentures
+- We will take a look at your gums and any remaining teeth to assess your suitability for dentures

-- Even if you already wear dentures, the shape of your mouth and gums can change over time, so this appointment is still necessary.
+- Even if you already wear dentures, the shape of your mouth and gums can change over time.
+This means an appointment will still be necessary.

-- You may need to receive additional dental care at this point, like the removal of a tooth or professional teeth cleaning before the denture process can proceed, but this will be discussed with you before we start.
+- You may need to receive additional dental care at this point before the denture process can proceed.
+This will be discussed with you before we start.